 Television legal dramas are quite popular and can be very entertaining.
 Many of these dramas are American and can create misconceptions about the criminal] justice system in Canada.

 In legal dramas, the timeline of the story is highly compressed.
-The time of the offense to the triumphant conclusion must fit within an hour television slot.
+The time of the offence to the triumphant conclusion must fit within an hour television slot.
 Unfortunately, criminal justice is a much slower process that could take months or even years to reach a conclusion.
 This extended timeline is not necessarily a bad thing.
 Police must complete the investigation and provide everything to the Crown Prosecutor who assesses the evidence before proceeding with a charge.
 Prosecutors must then provide all the evidence to the accused, who can assess the strength of the case against them and prepare to defend themselves at trial.
 Although the passage of too much time may be detrimental, the criminal justice system should not be rushed.

 Legal dramas have also created the myth that an accused has a right to have a lawyer present when speaking with the police.
 A television accused will often be seated next to a lawyer when the heroic police are attempting to get the accused to confess.
 In Canada, an accused only has the right to consult with a lawyer (i.e. a phone call), but not to have a lawyer present during any subsequent police questioning.
 This consultation is meant to provide an accused with an independent assessment of their legal situation, an explanation of any jeopardy an accused may be facing, and abridged legal advice on how to proceed.
 An accused will then have to face the police questioning alone.

 Legal dramas often show an accused being arrested and read the “Miranda Rights”.
 These rights are routinely heard in movies and on television:

 You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have a right to an attorney.
 If you cannot afford an attorney, one will be appointed for you.